thompsonsed/pycoalescence/docs/necsim/program_listing_file_necsim_README.md.rst

    Upon successful completion of a simulation, necsim will produce an SQLite database file in the output directory in an SQL\_data folder.
 This database contains several tables, which can be accessed using a program like [DB Browser for SQLite](http://sqlitebrowser.org/) or Microsoft Access.
 Alternatively, most programming languages have an SQLite interface ([RSQlite](https://cran.r-project.org/web/packages/RSQLite/index.html), [python sqlite3](https://docs.python.org/2/library/sqlite3.html))

    * The main table within the database is the SPECIES\_LIST table, which is the location and inheritence of every lineage recorded.
 Several other important data structures (such as whether it is a "tip" of the phylogenetic tree of not) which are used  when re-constructing the species identity.
-   * A secondary output from necims is a SIMULATION\_PARAMETERS table for identifying the exact parameters with which the model is run.
+   * A secondary output from necsims is a SIMULATION\_PARAMETERS table for identifying the exact parameters with which the model is run.
    * SpeciationCounter also produces a SPECIES_ABUNDANCES table containing species abundances across the whole sample map, plus (optionally) a table of SPECIES\_LOCATIONS (containing the x,y location of every individual) and FRAGMENT\_ABUNDANCES (species abundances for each habitat fragment separately).

    ## REQUIREMENTS ##